-The following describes the Corporation's governance practices with reference to NP58-201 - Corporate Governance Guidelines and NI58-101 - Disclosure of Corporate Governance Practices (collectively, the "Governance Guidelines"), which are initiatives of the Canadian Securities Administrators.
+The following describes the Corporation's governance practices with reference to National Policy 58-201 - Corporate Governance Guidelines and National Instrument 58-101 - Disclosure of Corporate Governance Practices (collectively, the "Governance Guidelines"), which are initiatives of the Canadian Securities Administrators.

-The Board of Directors and management of K-Bro recognize that effective corporate governance practices are fundamental to the long-term success of the Corporation.
+The Board and Management recognize that effective corporate governance practices are fundamental to the long-term success of the Corporation.
 Sound corporate governance contributes to Shareholder value through increased confidence.
-In light of the Governance Guidelines and best practice standards in Canada, the Board of Directors and management have implemented a sophisticated set of governance policies and procedures and are committed to maintaining a high standard of corporate governance.
+In light of the Governance Guidelines and best practice standards in Canada, the Board and Management have implemented a sophisticated set of governance policies and procedures and are committed to maintaining a high standard of corporate governance.